Geolm/arithmetic_codec/README.md

 # Arithmetic Codec
 Arithmetic encoder/decoder, ported in C from Amir Said's FastAC.

 Because my compression projects are written in C and the initial C++ implementation was not using any advanced c++ feature.

+You can find the orginal source code of FastAC here : https://github.com/richgel999/FastAC

 # License

 From the code:
 ```C